 I’ve significantly turned the volume down on my frantic meter.
 Its not hard to do, but does take some practice and effort.

 My last year or so I’ve become better but it really significantly started during the last 8 weeks on a deal called the Whole Life Challenge (WLC)

-If you know me, I’m fully into competing and being awarded points for Workouts I’m really cool with.
+If you know me, I’m fully into competing and being awarded points for Workouts – I’m do that anyway…really cool with with that.
 I needed to tighten my Nutrition anyway and Mobility (please guys, the term flexibility is soooo 1999) always helps a body.
-I could breeze through Water intake but I was a little nervous about strange terms like “Lifestyle” and “Reflection” both of which were tallied all or nothing, daily.
+I could breeze through Water intake but I was a little nervous about strange terms like “Lifestyle” and “Reflection” both of which were tallied as an all or nothing daily score.

 It turns out these 2 categories would change my life and are continuing to change my life for an incredibly upstroke.